Everything at Once

 "Everything at Once" is a song written and recorded by the Australian singer Lenka.
-It was released in 4 November 2012 as the third single from her second studio album, Two (2011).
+It was released on 4 November 2012 as the third single from her second studio album, Two (2011).

-Background

-The song was originally released as the album's second promotional single in 2011, but it was later released as an official single in November 2012.

-Chart performance
+Release and commercial performance

-Two, and the first two singles released from it, "Heart Skips a Beat" and "Two", were commercially unsuccessful.
-However being sampled in a Windows 8 commercial and Disney Studio All Access trailer allowed this song to do much better, becoming Lenka's second most successful single after "The Show".
+"Everything at Once" was originally released as her second studio album Twos second promotional single in 2011; but it was later released as an official single in November 2012.
+It was featured in a Windows 8 commercial and Disney Studio All Access trailer, becoming Lenka's second most successful single after 2008's "The Show".

-Music video
+Music video and live performance

-The music video shows Lenka wearing a black and white striped dress dancing with two women with the background matching Lenka's dress.
-Lenka then starts miming with her hands the things she wants to be.
+Lenka performed "Everything at Once" in Jimmy Kimmel Live! with "Heart Skips a Beat".
+Its music video shows Lenka wearing a black and white striped dress dancing with two women with the background matching Lenka's dress.
+She starts miming with her hands the things she wants to be.
 Then, she starts dancing with eyes painted on her hands.
 She then forms a circle with the other women and begins to switch the background in order to match her and the women's dresses.
 The video then ends with Lenka falling backwards into the women's arms.